-The Center for Academic Success serves as the Disability Support Services office at Universities at Shady Grove.
+CAS serves as the Disability Support Services office at USG.
 CAS provides test proctoring services and can act as a liaison between students at USG and their home campus, as well as between students and their professors.
 All students who require support for learning disabilities should get in contact with CAS (email or call 301-738-6315) to make sure they are properly registered to receive accommodations and understand the accommodations process at USG.
 Note: If you are not registered for testing accommodations at your home campus, CAS cannot provide test proctoring services.

-Test proctoring is available during regular business hours, Monday to Friday, 9-5.
-Those students whose classes meet outside our hours should make arrangements with us and the instructor to have CAS administer the test during our regular hours.
+3) Test proctoring is available Monday to Friday, 9am-5pm.
+Those students whose classes meet outside our hours should work with the instructor to identify a time to take the test during our regular hours.

 Penalty for lateness: We recommend all students arrive 5-10 minutes